 Professionally, Morton Blackwell is the president of the Leadership Institute, a non-partisan educational foundation he founded in 1979.

 His institute prepares conservatives for success in politics, government and the news media.
-Over the years the Leadership Institute has trained more than 119,000. students.
-It currently has revenue of $11.8 million per year and a staff of 60.
+Over the years the Leadership Institute has trained more than 253,345 students.
+Its total revenue since 1979 is $288 million.
+It currently has revenue of over $23.3 million per year and a full-time staff of 113.

-Off and on for five years, 1965-1970, he worked as executive director of the College Republican National Committee under four consecutive College Republican national chairmen.
+Off and on for five and a half years, 1965-1970, he worked as executive director of the College Republican National Committee under four consecutive College Republican national chairmen.

 Mr. Blackwell was Barry Goldwater’s youngest elected delegate to the 1964 Republican National Convention in San Francisco.

 He was a national convention Alternate Delegate for Ronald Reagan in 1968 and 1976, and a Ronald Reagan Delegate at the 1980 national convention.

 In 1980, he organized and oversaw the national youth effort for Ronald Reagan.